cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-USGS-Stream-Discharge-In-R.md

 Reopen the `discharge/06730200-discharge_daily_1986-2013.txt` data, the text at the top provides useful metadata about our data.
-On rows 10-12, we see that the values for the data are "Discharge, cubic feed epr second (Mean)" corresponding to the 5th column of data.
+On rows 10-12, we see that the values for the data are "Discharge, cubic feed per second (Mean)" corresponding to the 5th column of data.
 Rows 14-16 tell us more about the 6th column of data, the quality flags.

-Now that we know what the colums are, let's rename column 5, which contains the discharge value, **disValue** and column 6 as **qualFlag** so it is more "human readable" as we work with it in R.
+Now that we know what the columns are, let's rename column 5, which contains the discharge value, **disValue** and column 6 as **qualFlag** so it is more "human readable" as we work with it in R.